tropiano/tropianhs/_posts/2026-02-05-january-report.md

 ## [Publishing][publishing]

-After having published [the book][book-link] at the end of the November I **spent aggressively on ads** for the whole of December.
+I kept spending on ads for [the Quantum Physics book][book-link] in January too, but with a reduced budget. at the end of the November I **spent aggressively on ads** for the whole of December.
 I found out that December is probably the worst month to launch, since ads are very expensive.
 Also, I think I made a mistake launching the e-book and the paperback at the same time.
 Note to myself, next time do:

 - Publish the e-book
 - Gather reviews for the first 2-3 weeks (10 or 15 should be enough)